pfernancanete/Shark-study/README.md

 4. Select usufull columns for my analysis
 5. Clean and format Year column

+In our study we have mainly used pandas, seaborn and numpy.

 # Conclusion:

-After deep analysis, I found very interesting and usefull information related to shark atacks.
+After deep analysis, I found very interesting and useful information related to shark atacks.
 However, I found out that I was wrong on my hypothesis since Florida is not the most dangerous region to have a shark attack.